German General Social Survey Personas: A Survey-Derived Persona Prompt Collection for Population-Aligned LLM Studies: Preliminary Analysis

 \subsection{Results}

-We show that persona-prompting with the \emph{GGP} offers advantages over traditional statistical methods for survey response predictions in situations marked by data sparsity with few survey participants and little information about them available (Figure~\ref{fig:sparse_data}), and that increasing the level of information reflected in persona descriptions does not necessarily lead to improved performance (Figure~\ref{fig:attributes}).
+We show that persona-prompting with the \emph{GGSS Personas} offers advantages over traditional statistical methods for survey response predictions in situations marked by data sparsity with few survey participants and little information about them available (Figure~\ref{fig:sparse_data}), and that increasing the level of information reflected in persona descriptions does not necessarily lead to improved performance (Figure~\ref{fig:attributes}).

-Additionally, we show that using the \emph{GGP} leads to predicted response distributions that are better aligned with the survey response distribution than those produced using established baselines in $13$ out of $27$ tasks and across five out of nine topics (Figure~\ref{fig:Figure4_jsd_tasks}).
-Finally, we show that the representativity of the \emph{GGP} seems to have only little influence on the level of alignment (Figure~\ref{fig:Figure5_baselines}).
+Additionally, we show that using the \emph{GGSS Personas} leads to predicted response distributions that are better aligned with the survey response distribution than those produced using established baselines in $13$ out of $27$ tasks and across five out of nine topics (Figure~\ref{fig:Figure4_jsd_tasks}).
+Finally, we show that the representativity of the \emph{GGSS Personas} seems to have only little influence on the level of alignment (Figure~\ref{fig:Figure5_baselines}).

 \paragraph{Alignment for varying data availability.} A main advantage of the persona-prompting approach is its ability to tap the world-knowledge of LLMs, allowing them to adapt without much input data to diverse new contexts.
 Thus, we are interested in evaluating how our approach fares in situations of data scarcity.
 We simulate these situations by varying the number of training samples $n$ made available to the random forest classifiers serving as baselines, and by considering different sets of persona attributes $k$ included in the persona prompts and passed as input to the baseline classifiers.